gdwnldsKSC/WinQEMU/ReadMe.md

 are brought in and adapted for MSVC compatibility.
 As of now, the "VS2026" commit is the last fully working commit before these changes begin.

+Also, we're in 0.13 now, qemu-options.h got renamed to qemu-options.def (the one generated from the .hx file), so now a new qemu-options.h exists and the instructions for generating are ammended for .def

 2/21/2025 - TCG will remain unmodified for now.
 Part of commit 1a6dc1e and all up throguh 4309a79 are currently omitted to make progress in other areas due to code generation bugs.
 These are commits "tcg-i386: swap order of TLB hit and miss paths.",